-Before analyzing pre-construction homes buy options, ensure you speak to a mortgage broker.
+Before analyzing pre-construction home buy options, speak to a mortgage broker.

-They’ll check your credit score, employment, and all paperwork, including income verification papers, to confirm if you qualify for a mortgage.
+They’ll check your credit score, employment, and all paperwork, including income verification papers, to confirm your mortgage eligibility.

-If you don’t, a mortgage broker will advise you and better guide you on how to qualify for a mortgage upon completion of the project.
+If you don’t, a mortgage broker will advise and better guide you on qualifying for a mortgage upon project completion.